-Student A needs to show that he and/or his parents have held £11,385 for a 28 period ending not more than 31 days before the date he submits his immigration application
+Student A needs to show that he and/or his parents and/or his partner have held £12,006 for a 28 period ending not more than 31 days before the date he submits his immigration application

 He has three different bank accounts, which are either in his name or his parents’ names.
 He has obtained a bank statement for each account: